mtxmln-devs/Cybersecurity_Educational_Website/README.md

 │   ├── resources/         # Additional resources
 │   └── about.html         # About page
 └── README.md              # Project documentation

 🤝 Contributing
 We welcome contributions to improve the educational content and functionality!
 Please read our contributing guidelines and submit pull requests for review.

-📝 License
-This project is licensed under the MIT License - see the LICENSE file for details.

 🆘 Support
 If you encounter any issues or have questions:

-Check the Issues section on GitHub
+· Check the Issues section on GitHub
-Contact the development team
+· Contact the development team
-Review the documentation
+· Review the documentation

 🔄 Updates
 Stay updated with the latest security information and website improvements by watching this repository for updates.

 Disclaimer: This website is for educational purposes only.
 Always consult with cybersecurity professionals for specific security implementations in production environments.